Install, Configure and Use Linux NIS Server

 - Pulling a specific entry by searching

-When a program makes a request to search for a user password details, the client checks the /etc/passwd file to check if the user doesn’t exist there; the client then asks the NIS server to search for it in the /etc/passwd table from the NIS server.
+When a program requests to search for a user password details, the client checks the /etc/passwd file to check if the user doesn’t exist there; the client then asks the NIS server to search for it in the /etc/passwd table from the NIS server.

-ypxfrd: This service is used for sending the NIS databases from master MIS servers to slave servers.
+ypxfrd: You can use this service for sending the NIS databases from master MIS servers to slave servers.